crispinprojects/speakingcalendar/README.md

 Categories=Calendar;Office;
 ```

 Copy the "talkcalendar.desktop" file to the ***~/.local/share/applications/*** directory.
 Create the ~/.local/share/applications/ directory if it does not already exist.
+Files in ./local take precedence over those in system directories.
 This way of locally installing Talk Calendar should be universal across different Linux distributions.

 ## Calendar Usage

-If you have used a calendar app before then using Talk Calendar will be straight forward.
+If you have used a calendar application before then using Talk Calendar will be straight forward.

 ### Adding New Event